The Inuit Express

 "When we come back [to Chukotka], we will share our impressions, what we have seen here and what we have heard [at the ICC General Assembly].
 I think we have much in common, despite different dialects we have, we find that we have many common traditions, common issues to discuss, common problems, there is not much that divides us..."

-- Interview with Nadezda Sudakova, Russian ex-officio delegate at the 1989 General Assembly in Sisimiut, Greenland.
+- Interview with Nadezda Sudakova, Russian ex-officio delegate at the 1989 General Assembly in Sisimiut, Kalaallit Nunaat.

 Inuvik, 1992